 #6 Based on the Orientation of the Line of Pull in Relation to the Joint:

 Flexor: Line of pull passes anterior to the joint axis.

 Extensor: Line of pull passes posterior to the joint axis.

 Adductor: Line of pull passes medial to the joint axis.

 Abductor: Line of pull passes lateral to the joint axis.

 Typically muscles in the human body are classified as: Skeletal Muscles, Smooth Muscles and Cardiac Muscles.

 Skeletal Muscles can be classified using various parameters.

-The key parameters for classification of Skeletal Muscles are based on: Fibre Direction & Shape, Action, Number of Joints Crossed, Myoglobin Content, Muscle Contraction and Line of Pull.
+The critical parameters for classifying Skeletal Muscles are: Fibre Direction & Shape, Action, Number of Joints Crossed, Myoglobin Content, Muscle Contraction and Line of Pull.

 We hope the article helped in understanding How to Classify Skeletal Muscles.